trusvik/terraform-cloudwatch-dashboard/README_en.md

 In this exercise, you will become familiar with how to instrument a Spring Boot application with Metrics.
 We will also look at how we can visualize Metrics in AWS CloudWatch, and how we can use Terraform to create a dashboard.

-The application in this repository is an example bank application that we have seen before.
+The application in this repository is an "mock" bank application
-Applikasjonen som ligger i dette repositoriet er en eksempel bank-applikasjon som vi har sett tidligere.

 ## We will do this exercise from Cloud 9